-Pendoring’ highest accolades, the Prestige and Umpetha Awards, will furthermore be of equal standing, both comprising an overseas trip worth R100 000 for the overall winner of the best work in Afrikaans and in an indigenous language respectively.
-Likewise, the overall student winners of the best Afrikaans work and in an indigenous language, will each receive R10 000.
-In addition, every winner of a gold Pendoring receives R6 000, while winners of silver Pendorings each walks away with R2 500.
+Pendoring’s highest accolades, the Prestige and Umpetha Awards, both comprise of an overseas trip worth R100 000 for the overall winner of the best work in Afrikaans and in an indigenous language respectively.
+Likewise, the overall student winners of the best Afrikaans work and in an indigenous language, each receives R10 000.
+In addition, every winner of a gold Pendoring receives R6 000, while winners of a silver Pendoring each walks away with R2 500.

 The move to include and reward the best indigenous advertising on an equal footing with Afrikaans has been lauded as ground-breaking and as the most meaningful platform for the acknowledgement of local creative work by creatives and marketers across the board.

 Firmly positioned as a truly South African awards event that showcases the country’s rich diversity, Pendoring speaks to the very heart of the South African nation insofar as it promotes the use of all indigenous languages so that each and every language can take its rightful place in the advertising environment.
 More importantly, Pendoring raises a stronger and wider awareness of the impact and power of mother tongue marketing communication.

 Over and over, research has shown that communication in a person’s home language is far more effective than in a second or third language.
 When you communicate with people in their mother tongue, they not only tend to clearly understand the message and all its nuances; emotionally it hits all the right buttons, prompting consumers to open their minds, hearts and wallets.
 Marketers who recognise this, may well benefit richly when they communicate to a target market in its home language.